Academic regulations for the School of Law may be found in the law catalog.

 1. It is the faculty’s policy that all degree-seeking students must normally carry a full-time load.
 No student shall represent this University in any branch of intercollegiate athletics who is not regularly matriculated, taking a minimum of 12 credits of class work during the fall and winter terms or three credits during the spring term in The College or the Williams School, or taking a minimum of 12 semester hours of class work in the School of Law.
 In the spring term, spring-sport student-athletes may declare Spring Option and continue to participate provided they have fulfilled all graduation requirements.
 Note that students who carry a WIP or Incomplete are not deemed to have fulfilled all graduation requirements.

-3. No athletic contests shall be scheduled for two days prior to the beginning of, or during, examinations, and contests scheduled away from Lexington during the first three days of the week prior to the beginning of examinations shall be held within a one-hour drive of campus.
+3. No athletic contests shall be scheduled for two days prior to the beginning of, or during, examinations, and contests scheduled away from Lexington during the first three days of the week prior to the beginning of fall and winter examinations shall be held within a one-hour drive of campus.
 Athletic practices may be scheduled for not more than 90 minutes on the two days prior to the examination period.
 In addition, during the winter examination period, practices may be scheduled on Wednesday and Thursday from 5:30 to 7:00 p.m.
 Student athletes who have an academic concern will be excused, and this absence will not prejudice the coaches in the selection of team participants for competition.

 4. No student shall be a member of more than one intercollegiate athletic organization at the same time.